This is a priority for larger companies, which operate the majority of UKCS legacy assets.

 - Offshore wireless data devices

-- Asset digitisation and integration with the shore
+- Asset digitalisation and integration with the shore

 - Hard-to-reach inspection